 - [CO2] Describe the divide-and-conquer paradigm and explain when an algorithmic design situation calls for it.
 Synthesize divide-and-conquer algorithms. - [CO3] Describe the greedy paradigm and explain when an algorithmic design situation calls for it.
-For a given problem develop the greedy algorithms. - [CO4] For a given model engineering problem model it using graph and write the corresponding algorithm to solve the problems - [CO5] To decompose a problem into functions and synthesize a complete program using divide and conquer approach.
+For a given problem develop the greedy algorithms. - [CO4] For a given model engineering problem model it using graph and write the corresponding algorithm to solve the problems - [CO5] Decompose a problem into functions and synthesize a complete program using divide and conquer approach.

 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

-Attendance is required to be maintained by a
+Attendance A minimum of 75% Attendance is required to be maintained by a

-up the End Semester examination.
+student to be qualified for taking up the End Semester examination.

-The allowance of 25% includes all types of leaves including medical
+The allowance of 25% includes all l types of leaves including medical

 leaves.